Decoherence across phase-space scales: From compass states to general quantum states: PHASE SPACE AND DECOHERENCE: SPECIFIC CASES

 In contrast to the photon addition, we observe that a higher amount of photon subtraction from the states slows the decay rate of the purity, which is evident in the red and black curves shown in the inset of Fig.~\ref{fig:fig6}(b).
 For the black curve, we evaluate $S_0 = 79.784$, which is lower than that of the red curve, indicating that increasing the amount of subtracted photons ($q$) from the optimized compass state decreases the entropy change.
 These two cases are presented along $i=5$ and $i=6$ in Table \ref{t1}, implying that increasing photon subtraction ($q=14$ to $q=20$) from the optimized compass state results in a relative drop in entropy change of about $\Delta=29.12\%$.

 Finally, the increase in the average thermal photon number (compare $i=6$ and $i=7$ in Table \ref{t1}) also leads to a rise in the linear entropy, as both graphically and numerically verified in these instances.
 This is evident in the comparison between the black and blue curves with lower and higher $\overline{n}$ values, respectively, which is then clearly visible in the inset of Fig.~\ref{fig:fig6}(b).
 For the blue curve we have $S_0= 120.676$, indicating a greater slope compared to the black curve, which corresponds to a lower value of $\overline{n}$ and exhibits a slower rate of entropy change, and for this case the relative increase in the entropy while increasing $\overline{n}$ is $\Delta=51.25\%$.
+The linear entropy of our states is further evaluated for different parameter values, showing that the observed trends remain preserved across different parametric settings, as shown in Figs.~\ref{fig10:appendix}(g)-\ref{fig10:appendix}(i).